-The actual analysis.
-Fixing any input x, we consider the corresponding FGLSSgraph $G = G_x$ , and the hypergraph $H = H_x$ derived from G by following the above construction.
+Fixing any input x, we consider the corresponding FGLSS-graph $G = G_x$ , and the hypergraph $H = H_x$ derived from G by following the above construction.
 Let N denote the number of layers in G (and H).

-Claim 3.1 If x is a yes-instance, then the hypergraph $H_x$ has a vertex-cover of size at most $(1 + \epsilon) \cdot N$ .
+Claim 1.1 If x is in the language then the hypergraph $H_x$ has a vertex-cover of size at most $(1 + \epsilon) \cdot N$ .

-Proof: Since x is a yes-instance, the graph $G = G_x$ has an independent set (IS) of size at least $(1 - \epsilon) \cdot N$ .
-Consider this IS or actually the corresponding vertexcover (i.e., VC) of G. Call a layer in G good if it has $\ell - 1$ vertices in this VC, and note that at least $(1 - \epsilon) \cdot N$ layers are good.
+Proof: Since x is in the language the graph $G = G_x$ has an independent set (IS) of size at least $(1-\epsilon) \cdot N$ .
+Consider this IS or actually the corresponding vertex-cover (i.e., VC) of G. Call a layer in G good if it has $\ell - 1$ vertices in this VC, and note that at least $(1-\epsilon) \cdot N$ layers are good.
 We create a vertex-cover for $H = H_x$ as follows.
 For each good layer, place in C the corresponding H-vertex; that is, the H-vertex corresponding to the $(\ell - 1)$ -subset (of this layer in G) that is in the VC of G. For the rest of the layers (i.e., the non-good layers), place in C any two H-vertices of each (non-good) layer.

-In total we placed in C at most $(1 - \epsilon)N + 2\epsilon N = (1 + \epsilon)N$ vertices.
+In total we placed in C at most $(1-\epsilon)N + 2\epsilon N = (1+\epsilon)N$ vertices.
 We show that C is a vertex cover of H by considering all possible hyper-edges, bearing in mind the correspondence between layers of G and layers of H.

-- Each intra-layer hyper-edge of H (which consists of all vertices of that layer) is definitely covered, because we placed in C at least one H-vertex from each layer. - Each hyper-edge connecting H-vertices from two good layers is covered. - This is shown by considering the edge, denoted (u, v), of G that is "responsible" for the introduction of each hyper-edge (in H).
-Since we started with a vertex cover of G, either u or v must be in that cover.
-Suppose, without loss of generality, that u is in the VC of G. Then, we must have placed in C one of the H-vertices that corresponds to a $(\ell 1)$ -subset that contains u.
-But, then, this H-vertex covers the said hyper-edge (because, by construction, the latter hyper-edge contains all $(\ell 1)$ -subsets that contain u). - Each hyper-edge that contains H-vertices from at least one non-good layer is covered, because we placed in C two H-vertices from each non-good layer, whereas each hyper-edge containing H-vertices of some layer contains all but at most one vertex of that layer.
+- The intra-layer hyper-edges of H are definitely covered because we placed in C at least one H-vertex from each layer. - Each hyper-edge connecting H-vertices from two good layers is covered.

+This is shown by considering the edge, denoted (x, y), of G that is "responsible" for the introduction of each hyper-edge (in H).
+Since we started with a vertex cover of G, either x or y must be in that cover.
+Suppose, without loss of generality, that x is in the VC of G. Then, we must have placed in C one of the H-vertices that corresponds to a $(\ell - 1)$ -subset that contains x.
+But then this H-vertex covers the said hyper-edge (because the latter contains all $(\ell - 1)$ -subsets that contain x).

+• Hyper-edges containing H-vertices from non-good layers are covered because we placed in C two H-vertices from such layers, whereas each hyper-edge containing H-vertices of some layer contains all but one vertex of that layer.